damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### Code Review

-Once you created a merge request, it's time for getting reviewed by your team or collaborators.
+Once you've created a merge request, it's time to get feedback from your team or collaborators.
 Using the diffs available on the UI, you can add inline comments, reply to them and resolve them.

 You can also grab the link for each line of code by clicking on the line number.

-The commit history is also available from the UI, from which you can track the changes between the different versions of that file.
+The commit history is available from the UI, from which you can track the changes between the different versions of that file.
 You can view them inline or side-by-side.

 ![code review in MRs at GitLab](/images/blogimages/gitlab-workflow-an-overview/gitlab-code-review.png){: .shadow}